 Moreover, wood composite requires low maintenance, but they are not entirely maintenance-free.
 It’s also prone to fading and other types of damage.

 Experts say that wood composite used in construction projects both interior and exterior usually don’t increase home value, leading to little or no return on investment (ROI) in this area.

-Everybody know real wood products have splinters.
-Especially when it’s not cared for properly.
+Splinters are a problem with real wood, especially when not cared for properly.
 As a deck ages, the wood starts to grey and break apart which can create lots of splinters.
 This can be annoying and painful to deal with.

 Another big factor is the species you use.
 Pine splinters quite a bit.
 But harder species like bamboo or Ipe typically don’t.
 However with proper maintenance it’s not as big an issue.

 But did you know composite materials can splinter too.
 And when they do it’s bad.
 While it is rare to see.
 When it happens it’s painful.
 The splinters are like daggers that go in deep and can really hurt.
 Also I wouldn’t want a fake material stuck in my body for very long.
 I’ve had wood splinters stuck for a while that I couldn’t get out and didn’t worry much.
 But I wouldn’t feel the same about something unnatural.

 Yes, composite wood is a great material.
 It just depends on where and how you use it.